Aniak River Lodge, Alaska

 has been our commitment since 1856.
 It’s who we are.
 If you aren’t happy with a product or service, we want to know about it.
 And we’ll make it right.
 That’s the Orvis Way.

-At Aniak river lodge, we limit the number of guests to 14 per week.
+At Aniak river lodge, we limit the number of guests to 16 per week.
 This is based on double-occupancy at the lodge and at the tent camp.
-In order to maintain the secluded and isolated nature of our trip, we will never increase the number of guests we service in a week.
 Our luxury, no-frills lodge is built for comfort and ambiance.
-Whether you are relaxing in a deep leather couch around the fireplace or lazing on the deck overlooking the river, the main lodge is the perfect place to end the day before dinner is served.
-The lodge has seven double cabins that each has its own private bathroom.
+The lodge has eight double cabins that each has its own private bathroom.
 If you prefer your solitude you can hang out on your own deck connected to the boardwalk that takes you to the main lodge.

 At Aniak river lodge, we take our culinary traditions seriously.
 We have two excellent chefs that cater to your every need.
 We go from simple to sophisticated—Ikura caviar and smoked salmon to New York-style pizza in a wood-fired oven.
 We embrace the field-to-table concept where it is possible.
 We source locally in season and emphasize our regional cuisine.
 We encourage our guests to harvest a fish and bring it back to the lodge so that our chefs can prepare something special for you.
 The sheefish is a unique and delightful fish to catch and eat.

 A day on the water generates a big appetite and our chefs will be waiting for you with appetizers every night to precede the entre.
 Deserts are a house specialty and always crowd pleasers.
 We cater to all, so if you have a special dietary requirement let us know and we will make sure you are covered.